 - Sustainability: Work closely with your contractor to choose building materials and processes that help support sustainability – it can add even more value to the investment.

-- Contingency: During the budgeting process, make sure you build in extra funding in case of cost overruns that could potentially delay or halt work.
+- Contingency: During the budgeting process, make sure you build in the extra funding in case of cost overruns that could potentially delay or halt work

 - Communication: Make it clear and consistent.
 This is especially important for landlords as the go-between that works with both tenants and contractors.